 The University of Florida Levin College of Law

-Median LSAT/GPA: 163/3.72.
-Approximate size of student body: 1,000 (Fall 2018) The University of Florida Levin College of Law has a longstanding tradition of producing high caliber students and national leaders.
-The most recent U.S. News & World Report rankings named the University of Florida Levin College of Law the No. 1 law school in Florida, placing 41st among law schools overall.
-The University of Florida Levin College of Law is fourth among public law schools (eighth overall) for the number of degrees granted to sitting federal judges as of 2014, according to Federal Judicial Center data; more than 250 graduates serve as state appellate and trial judges in Florida and many serve in those roles in other states.
+The University of Florida Levin College of Law has a longstanding tradition of producing high caliber graduates and national leaders.
+The most recent U.S. News & World Report rankings named the University of Florida Levin College of Law the No. 7 public law school and 24th among law schools overall.
+University of Florida Levin College of Law graduates are successful in the legal employment market.
+For the Class of 2019, 98% of graduates were employed in jobs requiring a JD, where the JD offered an advantage in securing employment, or were enrolled in a graduate program within 10 months of graduation.
+UF Law is among the top 10 law schools for producing federal judges.
+In addition, more than 250 graduates serve as state appellate and trial judges in Florida, not including the UF Law alumni who serve in those roles in other states.
 Many American Bar Association and Florida Bar Association presidents have been UF Law graduates.
 Four Florida governors and hundreds of state senators, representatives and cabinet members hail from UF Law.
 Thirteen graduates became college presidents, and more than a dozen have served as deans of law schools.
-With about 300 students in each entering class, the college is sizable enough to support an abundance of interests, aptitudes and talents.
-In the average entering class, students come from more than 100 different colleges and universities throughout the country and abroad.
-About 32 percent of students identify as racially or ethnically diverse.
+With about 225 students in each entering class, the college is sizable enough to support an abundance of interests, aptitudes and talents.
+In the average entering class, students come from approximately 100 different colleges and universities throughout the country and abroad.
+About 33 percent of students identify as racially or ethnically diverse.

 University of Illinois College of Law

-As a group, the University of Illinois College of Law Class of 2020 boasts proficiency in 20 different languages/dialects.
-Students come from 23 different states and 5 different countries, and collectively attended approximately 75 different undergrad universities/colleges, and had 40 different majors.
-"This year’s class brings an innovative spirit, a dedication to public service, and vast experience with sophisticated organizations.
-The Class of 2020 includes Teach For America and AmeriCorps alumni, and volunteers with organization such as Big Brothers Big Sisters, Special Olympics, Relay for Life, and the Innocence Project.
-Members of the Class of 2020 have been either employed by or interned with organizations such as Walt Disney World, General Mills, Warner Brothers, Goldman Sachs, Motorola Solutions, and Abbott Laboratories, as well as CPAs for all four of the 'Big 4' Accounting firms," said Dean of Admissions Rebecca Ray.
+As a group, the University of Illinois College of Law Class of 2021 boasts proficiency in 16 different languages/dialects.
+Students come from 25 different states and the District of Columbia, four different countries, and collectively attended approximately 80 different undergrad universities/colleges, and had 40 different majors.
+They’re dedicated to public service and possess vast experience with a variety of sophisticated organizations.
+The Class of 2021 includes Teach For America and AmeriCorps alumni, and volunteer with organizations such as the ACLU, the Illinois Coalition for Immigrant and Refugee Rights, the Sargent Shriver National Center of Poverty Law, Habitat for Humanity, CASA, and the Innocence Project.
+They’re musicians, vocalists, thespians, and athletes; and have been employed as teachers, tutors, coaches, bankers, patent agents, election coordinators, reporters, Congressional interns, accountants, and legislative aides.

 The Michael E. Moritz College of Law features more than 140 courses and seminars designed to provide real lawyering experience to our diverse student body.
 Moritz College of Law graduates clerk in federal and district courts, work in the top 100 law firms nationally, and serve as EJW and Skadden Fellows.
-In the Fall of 2018, 25% of the incoming class were students of color, 53% were women and 36% were from outside of Ohio.
+In the Fall of 2019, 18% of the incoming class were students of color, 51% were women and 49% were men.